Privacy Leakage via Output Label Space and Differentially Private Continual Learning: DP CL Methods using Pre-Trained Models

-We construct an ensemble of prediction models by fine-tuning task-specific models $\classifier_t$ on the data set $\gD_t$, $t=1,\dots,T$ using DP-SGD (see ~\cref{alg:peft-ensemble}).
-To avoid having to store $T$ copies of the full model, we can fine-tune either only the classifier head, or, more generally, use Parameter-Efficient Fine-Tuning~\citep{houlsby2019parameter} (PEFT) with adaptation methods such as LoRA~\citep{hu2021lora}.
+To avoid having to store $T$ copies of the full model, we can fine-tune either only the classifier head, or, more generally, use Parameter-Efficient Fine-Tuning~(PEFT, \citealt{houlsby2019parameter}) with adaptation methods such as LoRA~\citep{hu2021lora}.
 In this case, we need to store only the task-specific adapter weights and the final classification layers, as well as a single copy of the pre-trained model.
-Thus the memory requirements would be $T(|\gO_t|K+|\gO_t|)$ (last layer) +
+Thus the memory requirements would be $T(|\gO_t|K+|\gO_t|)$ (last layer) + $T$ $\mathrm{dim}(\theta_{\text{PEFT}})$ (adapter weights) + $\mathrm{dim}(\theta)$ weights pre-trained model.
+The memory requirements and compute therefore scale as $O((\max_t | \gO_t| + \mathrm{dim}(\theta_{\text{PEFT}}))T)$.
+Throughout the paper we employ parameter-efficient FiLM~\citep{perez2018film} adapters, as this approach has been found effective in prior works on transfer learning, including with DP \citep{shysheya2022fit,tobaben2023Efficacy}.